axoloti/axoloti/doc/userguide.md

 AXS  - subpatch, a patch used by a main patch (see below) AXH - help patch, shows how to use an object. all except AXO, can be created by saving the patch with Save As...

+#Object and Sub-patch search patch
+By default axoloti will look in the objects sub-directory for objects files and sub-patches.
+(if you start with ./ (as suggested in sub-patch section) this will also look in the same directory as the patch)

+If you develop your own sub-patches that you wish to see as objects, or your own custom objects (axo) or third party objects, then these can be placed in their own directory (do NOT mix with the ones supplied with Axoloti). we would recommend you place this in the axoloti documents directory. to do this:

+- File -> Preferences
+- Add a path to the object search patch e.g.

+      objects
+      /Users/bob/Documents/axoloti/objects

+Its important to note, that an objects identity (name) is not only its filename but also its path e.g. midi/in/cc.axo    needs to be in the directory /Users/bob/Documents/axoloti/objects/midi/in

   [1]: http://community.axoloti.com/c/user-guide